Code-the-Dream-School/python-200/lessons/01_analysis_intro/01_pandas.md

 ---

-## Quiz: Selecting & Filtering Data 🎯
+## Check for Understanding: Selecting & Filtering Data 🎯

 **Q1.
 How do you select just the `name` column from `students_df`?**
 <details>